The staff I use

 Intangible

-• I started my career in 2002, so I’ve gone through the full arc — a long Vim phase (I even used Mutt for email), then years of JetBrains IDEs, then VS Code with GitHub Copilot.
+• I started my career in 2002, so I’ve gone through the full arc: a long Vim phase (I even used Mutt for email), years of JetBrains IDEs, then VS Code with GitHub Copilot, then Cursor.
+CLI-native coding agents are the first thing that’s genuinely moved the needle again.

 • Terminal suite: I’m not obsessive about dotfiles, but I do have a set of terminal tools I like and stick with.

-• Zsh: With oh-my-zsh.
+• Zsh: With prezto.
 Marginally better than bash, but mainstream enough that everything works so it’s worth it.

 • Tmux: I use it mostly for remote sessions.
 Switched from GNU Screen years ago, and still have Ctrl-A and Ctrl-B fighting for dominance.